SeiryuZ/HemeWeb/proposal/README.md

 1. Working HemeWeb prototype

     I will develop the prototype in three phases, divided based on the functionalities.
-In each phase, the prototype will work as a standalone application just fine.
-With each iteration, I will add more functions to the prototype.
-The next section, work plan, will add more details on how I will develop the prototype.
+In each phase, the prototype will work as a standalone application web application.
+With each iteration, I will add more functions to the prototype, hiding even more complexity from the users.

 2. HemeWeb usability guideline

-    In the future, HemeWeb can be the interface for doctors to run simulations.
-This means that HemeWeb will need further improvement to be ready for general use.
-Future development can use the work done in this project as a basis for usability feature.
-Thus, I will create a usability document derived from the analysis done in this project.
+    In the future, HemeWeb may be the interface for doctors to run HemeLB simulations.
+Future development can use the work done in this project as a basis for usability feature development.
+I will create a usability document derived from the analysis done in this project.